 [Main TDI Page] [Engine] [Handling] [Electronics] [Mechanical] [Photos] [Videos] [E-Mail Me]

 I also installed an intake manifold from a European PD130 Passat TDI.
 This manifold is identical to the PD150's, but with driver's side inlet.
-Some say this intake isn't the best for the job.
-But everyone agrees it's far better than stock and known to flow over 200-hp.
+Some say this intake isn't the best improvement for the intake manifold.
+But everyone agrees it's far better than stock and is known to flow over 200-hp.